pabroux/ai-forge/README.md

 - Lightning
 - Pytorch

+> [!NOTE]
-> ⓘ Note: Each framework follows the pattern in which you pass to a `train.py` file a config file (e.g. `config_test.py`) containing your model, your dataset and everything required to train a model.
+> Each framework follows the pattern in which you pass to a `train.py` file a config file (e.g. `config_test.py`) containing your model, your dataset and everything required to train a model.

 ## Useful Commands